Can Dads Get Postpartum Depression?

 Behavioral Symptoms:

-- Withdrawing from family and friends
+- Withdrawing from family or friends

-- Drinking more or using other substances
+- Drinking more alcohol or using other substances

 - Difficulty bonding with your baby